mdlai/mdlai.github.io/_posts/2016-3-3-nba-text.md

 ---
 Draftexpress.com does a lot of analysis.
 Sometimes I wonder if it's all the same or if they're actually coming up with some new and novel way to describe people every time.

-I scraped 761 player profile pages and used Latent Dirichlet Allocation (LDA) to model what topics writers were talking about.
+I scraped 761 player profile pages, such as [this one](http://www.draftexpress.com/profile/Karl-Towns-61831/), from between 2000-2015 and used Latent Dirichlet Allocation (LDA) to model what topics writers were talking about.

 ![img]({{ site.url }}/images/nba-text/topics.png)